Feeding and eating

 Sometimes it is necessary for babies and children who are not able to suck or swallow adequately to get proper nutrition to be fed by tube.

-A Naso-gastric tube (NG tube) is inserted into the stomach and is passed up the nose into the tube leading to the stomach.
+A Naso-gastric tube (NG tube) is passed up the nose and into a tube leading to the stomach.

 A gastrostomy tube is placed through a small incision in the abdomen directly into the stomach.
 This involves surgery.

 Sitting down as a family to eat a meal together helps children learn appropriate eating behaviour.
 It is particular helpful to children who have problems learning or listening as they find out about appropriate behaviour by watching others.

 Parents can find it difficult to organise regular family meals, especially if other members of the family are coming and going at various times.
 Always make sure at least one person sits with the child while they eat, and try to organise family meals whenever possible.